-- 1. Two courses in general or English literature; Psychology 1; Economics 1. and 5 or 10; Political Science 1, and 10 or 20; Sociology 1 or Anthropology 1; and Business 108a (except when the student can demonstrate adequate proficiency in typewriting). - 2.
-One field (two advanced courses-i.e., courses numbered 100 or higher normally constitute a field) in any two of the following groups: - I. Economics: Price and Allocation Theory, Money, Income and Employment, Economic History and Comparative Systems, Public Finance, Labor
+1. Two courses in general or English literature; Psychology 1; Economics 1, and 5 or 10 or one course over 100; Political Science 1, and 10 or 20; Sociology 1 or Anthropology 1; and Typing 1 (except when the student can demonstrate adequate proficiency in typewriting).

-Problems, Economics of Industry, International Trade and Finance, Accounting, Economic Statistics.
+2. One field (two advanced courses-i.e., courses numbered 100 or higher-normally constitute a field) in any two of the following groups :

+I. Economics: Price and Allocation Theory, Money, Income and Employment, Economic History and Comparative Systems, Public Finance, Economics of Labor, Economics of Industry, International Economics, Accountancy, Economic Statistics, Econometrics.
 II.
-History: Medieval and Renaissance Europe, Modern Europe, the

-British Empire, the United States, Latin America, and the Far East.
+History: Medieval and Renaissance Europe, Modern Europe, the British Commonwealth and Empire, the United States, Latin America, and the Far East.
 III.
-Political Science: Public Administration, Comparative Government, International Law and Relations, Political Theory, Politics, and Public Law.
+Political Science: Administration, Comparative Government, International

+Law and Relations, Political Theory, Politics, and Public Law.

 IV.
 Psychology: courses to be designated.

-V. Sociology: courses to be designated.
+V. Sociology: courses to be designated,

 VI.
 Anthropology: courses to be designated.

 VII.
 Geography: courses to be designated.

-VIII.
-Business Law I and II.